bootdotdev/blog/content/computer-science/computer-science-for-beginners.md

 * Haskell is a general purpose, functional programming language that is designed for research and industrial applications.
 * XML is a markup language much like HTML but is designed to carry data, not focus on how data looks, it's not a *really* a programming language.
 * COBOL is a very old language designed for business use.
 It's a procedural language.
 * Prolog.
-If you’ve hit prolog, congrats–you’ve reached the harder, and more niche languages.
+If you've hit prolog, congrats–you've reached the harder, and more niche languages.
 PROLOG is a logic-based language developed by AI and can be hard for new learners to grasp because it's not procedural.

 ## A collection of resources for learning CS as a beginner

-Now that we’ve covered a few of the more common programming languages, it's time to move on to the next phase: actually learning how to use and apply them.
+Now that we've covered a few of the more common programming languages, it's time to move on to the next phase: actually learning how to use and apply them.
 For that, resources are needed.
-If you’re looking to do independent learning, consider reading some computer science books.
+If you're looking to do independent learning, consider reading some computer science books.

 ![study books](/img/800/pexels-photo-261909.webp.webp)